 BOARD OF DIRECTORS

-Aimee Albright is married to RD Albright and mother to Adam, Melanie, and Rosalie.
+is married to RD Albright and mother to Adam, Melanie, and Rosalie.
 Aimee will receive her B.A. in Philanthropic Studies at the Lilly Family School of Philanthropy and her certificate in Event Management at the School of Health and Human Services in May 2023 from Indiana University Indianapolis.
 She is honored to have received the Jefferson Award (January 2023).
 She is a board member of North Salem Revitalization, Inc in North Salem, Indiana, and loves being part of a small town.
-She has been a Production Assistant to the guest artist at the Indianapolis Symphony Orchestra’s Yuletide Celebration for the past six years.
+She has been a Production Assistant to the guest artist at the Indianapolis Symphony Orchestra’s Yuletide Celebration for six years.
 Aimee says her favorite part of event management is seeing the joy attendees experience while at the event.
 You can read some of Aimee’s writings about loss, family, and faith at aimee.albright.wordpress.com

 Vice President of Operations

 Adam Albright – Estimating Manager with Balance Claims

 Vice President of Technology

 As a family member of the Albrights, I saw the theater community’s amazing impact on Melanie and Rosalie.
 The theater has shown to be a welcoming and safe place and provides a platform for youth to grow in positive ways.
 As an experienced IT professional, I assist The MRA Foundation in providing opportunities to as many youths as possible.